 - Data Sync is a paid feature.
 Contact your Pendo representative for access.

-- You must be a subscription admin in Pendo to set up a destination as part of this process.
+- You must be a subscription admin in Pendo to set up a cloud storage destination as part of this process.

 Setup overview